-in the meantime, you can still make decisions about how your pension is invested, just as if you were still making contributions. - Transfer the money from your pension to your new employer's registered pension scheme, provided it will accept the transfer. - Transfer the money from your pension to a personal pension. - If you are aged 55 or over when you leave, you can start taking your retirement benefits.
+in the meantime, you can still make decisions about how your pension is invested, just as if you were still making contributions. - Transfer the money from your pension to your new employer's pension scheme, provided it will accept the transfer. - Transfer the money from your pension to a personal pension. - If you are aged 55 or over when you leave, you can start taking your retirement benefits.
+Please note the minimum age you can normally access your pension savings is currently 55, but this is due to rise to 57 on 6th April 2028.